 Considering these passages helps us understand that the account of creation in Genesis chapter 1 is more of a summary than a full detailed account.
 And as such, it is a stretch to make assumptions based on what is not included or not being said there.
 Genesis 9:3 does seem to indicate that granting mankind permission to eat meat was a new declaration, but it is simply not possible to positively validate the idea that mankind didn’t or shouldn’t have eaten meat before then based on these passages alone.

 In other words, we do not have a statement saying Adam and Eve did not eat meat, and we do not have a statement saying they did eat meat either.
 If the former is believed based on a lack of evidence, then the latter is just as probable.

 Jesus Lived According To God’s Word

 Some have stated that just because God gave mankind permission to eat meat doesn’t mean we have to.
 And, I agree, but then I could argue the same point concerning vegetation.
 The fact remains that God did at some point declare, “Every moving thing that lives shall be food for you…” (Gen. 9:3), and Jesus Himself lived according to that word from God.
 If it was a compromise for a sinful fallen state, wouldn’t Jesus have demonstrated veganism?
+Shouldn’t He have initiated Christian veganism?
 Jesus was without sin, unaffected by the curse, and I believe He lived as God fully intended for mankind to live.